June 15, 2018 | Remote Care Options Increasingly Popular with Older Patients

 Everyone knows millennials are a tech-savvy generation accustomed to services on-demand even when it comes to medical care management.
 But what about the 65+ crowd?
 Would services like remote care options work for them?
 Surprisingly, studies say yes.

-This week, AP-NORC released a report showing about 9 in 10 Americans over 40 would be comfortable using remote visits for their care.
+AP-NORC released a report showing about 9 in 10 Americans over 40 would be comfortable using remote visits for their care.

 Here are the highlights and key takeaways from over 1,500 interviews, relevant to medical providers: